Last Updated on

-- If your kid does not uses tenses and plurals properly in his sentences.
+- If your child does not use tenses and plurals properly in his sentences.

-- If your child is unable to remember his first or last name.
+- If your child is unable to remember his first name.

 - If your child is not interested in doing a variety of activities or games.